 What Balance is Good For Your Credit Score

-When it comes to your credit score, a good credit card balance is less than 30% of your credit limit.
+Each of your credit card balances directly affects your credit score.
+A good credit card balance is less than 30% of your credit limit.
 For example, if you have a credit card with a $100 credit limit, your balance should be less than $30.
-Of course, the best credit card balance is $0 because that means you don’t have any credit card debt.
+Carrying a zero balance is best of all.

 Are Your Balances Hurting Your Credit Score?

 You can tell whether credit card balances may be affecting your credit score by calculating your credit utilization.
 This number shows the ratio of your credit card balances to their credit limits.